goehlemichael/GravityWaterer/README.md

 ![Image of reservoir and valve](https://dl.dropboxusercontent.com/s/el61ygrr2me428m/20180118_152428.jpg)
 ![Image of output](https://dl.dropboxusercontent.com/s/6v5zico94f435j6/Output.jpg)
 This is the final Assembly.
-This one has 10 outputs in series and a 1 gallon reservoir placed about 4 feet above the plants on a shelf.
+It has 10 outputs in series and a 1 gallon reservoir placed about 4 feet above the plants on a shelf.
 ![Image of outputs](https://dl.dropboxusercontent.com/s/w6eepkhk5qq6sqw/20180122_090435.jpg)

 ### Materials I used